-For installing the built target you should use the stage rule follows the common syntax.
+For installing a built target you should use the install rule, which follows the common syntax.
 For example:

 '''

-stage dist : hello helpers ;
+install dist : hello helpers ;

 '''

-will cause the targets hello and helpers to be moved to the dist directory.
+will cause the targets hello and helpers to be moved to the dist directory, relative to Jamfile's directory.
 The directory can be changed with the location property:

 '''

-stage dist : hello helpers : <location>/usr/bin ;
+install dist : hello helpers : <location>/usr/bin ;

 '''